shizratariq/shizra/content/authors/admin/_index.md

     awarder: IREX, USA (Fall 2021)

 ## About Me
-Shizra Tariq is a Robotics and Machine Learning Engineer with expertise in AI, Computer Vision, and Robotics.
-She has experience in research and industry, working on robotic surgery, prosthetic arms, and AI-driven automation.
-Her work involves deep learning, NLP, and optimizing AI models for practical applications.
+Shizra Tariq is a Robotics and Machine Learning Engineer specializing in AI, Computer Vision, and Robotics.
+She has experience in both research and industry, working on robotic surgery, prosthetic arms, and AI-driven automation.
+Her work focuses on deep learning, NLP, and optimizing AI models for practical applications.
 ---